Light The Way

 Visit during the summer months to climb the tower and see a beautiful panoramic view of Ludington Park and downtown Escanaba.
 The Sand Point Lighthouse and Historical Complex is at the end of Ludington Street and across the street from the Escanaba Municipal Marina.
-This historical Michigan lighthouse is now fully restored, furnished and is complete with a Fresnel fourth class lens still residing at the top of the tower.
+This historical Michigan lighthouse is now fully restored, furnished, and complete with a Fresnel fourth class lens still residing at the tower’s top.

 Read more about the Sand Point Lighthouse at the Delta County Historical Society

 Ghosts and rumors also surround the ruins of the Peninsula Point Lighthouse.
 A fire destroyed the keeper’s house, and today all that remains is the lens tower.
 The grounds where the lighthouse once resided is a park that comes to life every spring with the blooming of the lilac bushes.
 The park is complete with an interpretive geological trail, signs explaining the lighthouse’s history, and plaques discussing the Monarch Butterflies that migrate through the area every fall.
 Visitors can still climb the wrought iron spiral staircase to the top and enjoy panoramic views and the clean breezes of Big and Little Bays de Noc.

 The 40 ft. lighthouse tower is an easy climb on a circular staircase to a beautiful view from the top’s platform.
 The spectacular panorama of lake Michigan is unparalleled.
 Be sure to bring your camera.

 The rocky shoreline yields fossils estimated at 400-500 million years old.
 In the fall, thousands of monarch butterflies converge on the area to rest before their migration across Green Bay.